siriusastrebe/syc/README.md

     }

     Syc.verify('name', check)

+By its nature, verifiers are only triggered on receiving a change from a client.

-If a client makes a change, verify will be called *before* the change happens.
+When a client makes a change, verifiers will be called *before* the change happens.
 If the verifier returns a truthy value, the change is accepted and then any watchers will be called.
 If falsy, the verifier drops the change, watchers will not be called, and the client is re-synced.

 You can have multiple watchers on the same variable, but only one verifier per instance of Syc.sync().